jiyaashar/Clinical-Trial-Enrolment-Prediction/README.md

 ### What This Project Actually Predicts

-This project does **not** predict whether a drug will work or whether a trial will produce positive clinical results — that depends on biology, chemistry, and factors no model can forecast from protocol data alone.
+This project does **not** predict whether a drug will work or whether a trial will produce positive clinical results (that depends on biology, chemistry, and factors no model can forecast from protocol data alone).

-Instead, it predicts something more operational: **will this trial recruit enough patients?** Specifically, will it achieve at least 80% of the enrollment expected for a trial of its type?
+Instead, it predicts the operational aspect: **will this trial recruit enough patients?** Specifically, if it will achieve at least 80% of the enrollment expected for a trial of its type?

-### "Can't you just multiply num_sites × enrollment_per_site?"

-On the surface, yes — enrollment = sites × patients_per_site.
+While on the surface, yes — enrollment = sites × patients_per_site.
 But the real question isn't arithmetic.
 The real question is: **before a trial starts, given only what you know about the protocol design, can you predict whether it will struggle to recruit?**

-The challenge is that `enrollment_per_site` isn't known in advance — it's the outcome.
+The challenge is that `enrollment_per_site` isn't known in advance but is the outcome.
 A trial designer decides the number of sites, the eligibility criteria, the phase, the therapeutic area, and the study duration.
 They do NOT know how many patients each site will actually recruit.
 That depends on dozens of factors: how restrictive the eligibility criteria are (more exclusion criteria = fewer eligible patients), what disease is being studied (schizophrenia trials struggle at 52% success vs. HIV at 65%), how many competing trials are running at the same sites, the local patient population, the site's recruitment experience, and so on.

 This model learns the complex interaction between all of these protocol-level decisions and predicts the likely outcome.
 It tells a trial designer: "based on 9,517 historical trials with similar protocol characteristics, here's how likely your trial is to meet enrollment targets."
 That's something a simple multiplication can't do.